Pressured Speech in Bipolar Disorder – Causes, Symptoms & Treatment

-- rapid speech which is difficult to understand due to no pause
+- Rapid speech which is difficult to understand due to lack of pause.

-- speech louder than appropriate volume for the situation
+- Speech seems to be louder than the appropriate volume for the situation.

-- difficulty to convey your thoughts as they are coming too fast
+- Difficult to convey your thoughts as they are coming too fast.

 While talking to people with pressured speech, it may not possible to stop them from talking or slow down their speed.
 This episode may continue for at least an hour or more.